Now that you've set up your events in their spreadsheet, it's time to move on to tickets!

 Each of your events that you will be importing attendees into will need a ticket(s) attached.

-Importing tickets allows you to see that John Smith didn't just go to your event, he registered as a member for the event.
-However, some associations don't necessarily feel the need to get into that level of detail.
-They just want to see that John Smith was registered.
+Importing tickets allows you to see that John Smith didn't just go to your event, but that he registered as a member for the event, for example.
+However, some associations don't necessarily feel the need to get into that level of detail with historic event info, and that's totally fine!
+Maybe you just want to see that John Smith was registered.
 In that case, you'll still need to import a ticket, but it can just be one ticket per event, named something like "Import" at $0.

 *Required.
 All tickets will need their own unique IDs.
 You won't see this ID again - it's solely for import.
 Most commonly, the event name + the ticket name is used for the ID for ease (Fall Conference Member).
 We can handle this column if you're unsure.

 *Required.
+50 character max.
 This is the name of the ticket at it should appear in Novi.
-This is where you'd distinguish between member, non-member, early-bird, spouse, etc. (Or, refer to scenario where you don't need this level of detail in opening section.)
+This is where you'd distinguish between member, non-member, early-bird, spouse, etc. (Or, refer to the scenario where you don't need this level of detail in the opening section.)

 This is the QuickBooks Item that the ticket will be attached to, so if you have people register for the event in the future, the system knows where the money goes.
 This can be added or updated inside of Novi later.
 This is mainly only used for tickets on events that have not happened yet.